-The Series A shares of Pohjola Bank plc (Pohjola), the parent company of Pohjola Group, are listed on NASDAQ OMX Helsinki Ltd. Pohjola also regularly issues bonds, some of which may be traded on the NASDAQ OMX Helsinki and/or the London Stock Exchange or other stock exchanges.
-In its disclosure policy, Pohjola mainly complies with Finnish legislation, the rules of NASDAQ OMX Helsinki Ltd or another stock exchange and the instructions issued by the Finnish Financial Supervisory Authority.
+The Series A shares of Pohjola Bank plc (Pohjola), the parent company of Pohjola Group, are listed on NASDAQ OMX Helsinki Ltd. Pohjola also regularly issues bonds, some of which are traded on the London Stock Exchange, SIX Swiss Exchange or other stock exchanges, in addition to or in place of the NASDAQ OMX Helsinki.
+In its disclosure policy, Pohjola mainly complies with Finnish legislation, the rules of NASDAQ OMX Helsinki Ltd or another stock exchange and the regulations and instructions issued by the Finnish Financial Supervisory Authority.

-Pohjola's Board of Directors has approved the Company's disclosure policy which describes the key principles followed by Pohjola as a public limited company in its communication with capital market participants and other stakeholders.
+Pohjola's Board of Directors has approved the Company's disclosure policy which describes the key principles and policies followed by Pohjola as a public limited company in its communication with capital market participants and other stakeholders.